Annexation of Goa: Ground attack on Diu

 As the Rajputs reached the middle of the creek, the Portuguese on Diu opened fire with two medium and two light machine-guns, capsizing some of the rafts.
 Major Mal Singh of the Indian Army along with five men pressed on his advance and crossed the creek.
 On reaching the far bank, he and his men assaulted the light machine gun trenches at Fort-De-Cova and eliminated the weapon operators.
 The Portuguese medium machine gun fire from another position wounded the officer and two of his men.
 However, with the efforts of company Havildar Major Mohan Singh and two other men, the three wounded were evacuated back across the creek to safety.
 As dawn approached, the Portuguese increased the intensity of fire and the battalion's water crossing equipment suffered extensive damage.
 As a result, the Indian battalion was ordered to fall back to Kob village by first light.

 Another assault at 05:00 was similarly repulsed by the Portuguese defenders.
 At 06:30, Portuguese forces retrieved rafts abandoned by the 20th Rajput, recovered ammunition left behind and rescued a wounded Indian soldier, who was given treatment.

 At 07:00, with the onset of dawn, Indian air strikes began, forcing the Portuguese to retreat from Passo Covo to the town of Malala.
 By 09:00 the Portuguese unit at Gogol also retreated, allowing the Rajput B Company (who replaced the 4th Madras) to advance under heavy artillery fire and occupy the town.
 By 10:15, the Indian cruiser INS Delhi, anchored off Diu, began to bombard targets on the shore.
-At 12:45, Indian jets fired a rocket at a mortar at Diu Fortress causing a fire near a munitions dump, forcing the Portuguese to order the evacuation of the fortress—a task completed by 14:15 under heavy bombardment from the Indians.
+At 12:45, Indian jets fired a rocket at a mortar at Diu Fortress causing a fire near a munitions dump, forcing the Portuguese to order the evacuation of the fortress—a task completed by 14:15 under heavy bombardment from India.

 At 18:00, the Portuguese commanders agreed in a meeting that in view of repeated military advances with naval and air strikes, along with the inability to establish contact with headquarters in Goa or Lisbon, there was no way to pursue an effective defence and decided to surrender to the Indian military.
 On 19 December, by 12:00, the Portuguese formally surrendered.
-The Indians took 403 prisoners, which included the Governor of the island along with 18 officers and 43 sergeants.
+403 prisoners were taken, which included the Governor of the island along with 18 officers and 43 sergeants.
 Seven Portuguese soldiers had been killed in the battle.

 When surrendering to the Indians, the Diu Governor stated that he could have stalled the army's advances for a few days to weeks, but he had no answer to the Indian Air Force and Navy.
 The Indian Air Force was also present at the ceremony and was represented by Gp Capt Godkhindi, Wing Cmdr Micky Blake and Sqn Ldr Nobby Clarke.